Housing Database · Northeast Florida

 The Footprint

-This page rolls up the entire Northeast Florida footprint we track: Duval County, St. Johns County, Clay County, Nassau County, Flagler County, Putnam County, Baker County, Volusia County.
-The snapshot above covers the whole footprint; each county has its own dashboard with fourteen years of quarterly history, linked below.
+This page rolls up the Northeast Florida market from realMLS (the Northeast Florida MLS): Duval County, St. Johns County, Clay County, Nassau County, Putnam County, Baker County.
+The snapshot above covers the whole rollup; each county has its own dashboard with fourteen years of quarterly history, linked below.

 County Snapshot, Most Recent Quarter On Record